Cédric Paquette: Montreal Canadiens

 As a free agent from the Hurricanes, Paquette joined his fourth club in short succession by agreeing to a one-year, $950,000 contract with the Montreal Canadiens on July 28, 2021.
 He was intended to be a replacement for Corey Perry.
 However, he saw his ice time diminish having only scored 2 points in 24 games until being scratched from the lineup from January 20 to March 13, 2022.
 That day he was placed on waivers and was demoted to the Laval Rocket of the AHL.
 He played in 14 regular season games with Laval and 14 playoff games.

-HC Dinamo Minsk
+KHL

-As a free agent from the Canadiens, Paquette went overseas and accepted a contract with HC Dinamo Minsk on August 16, 2022.
+As a free agent from the Canadiens, Paquette went overseas and accepted a contract with Belarusian club, HC Dinamo Minsk of the KHL, on August 16, 2022.

+Following a successful lone season with Minsk, Paquette extended his career in the KHL by signing a two-year contract with Russian based club, HC Dynamo Moscow, on May 2, 2023.

 Personal life

-Paquette's cousin, Christopher Paquette, was also drafted by the Lightning in the 2016 NHL Entry Draft.
+Paquette's cousin, Christopher Paquette, was also drafted by the Lightning in the 2016 NHL entry draft.
 His cousin was taken in the fifth round with the 148th overall pick.
+On October 21, 2024, Paquette announced that he had acquired Russian citizenship and thus was no longer considered an import in the Kontinental Hockey League.